cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 = Elasticity in Solids<chap:elastic_theory>

-In this chapter, we will explore some essential concepts in the theory of elasticity in solids, which are necessary for understanding the forward problem, discussed in @chap:forward, and the inverse problem, outlined in [], of Resonant Ultrasound Spectroscopy.
-Theory of elasticity plays a crucial role in acoustic measurements which give very important information of the fundamental physics in a material #cite(<Maynard_2024>).
-As we will see in this chapter in @section:Constant_Restrictions, acoustic data determine derivatives of free energy with respect to atomic positions, and provide important information of the physics of the material, like piezoelectric phenomena, thermoelectric phenomena, etc #cite(<Maynard_2024>).
-Also the measurement of acoustic properties taken as function of temperature or pressure is related to other fundamental thermodynamic quantities like state equation, specific heat, Debye temperature, and can be used to check theoretical models #cite(<Maynard_2024>).
-Some other applications of acoustic measurements of solids include determining the phonon distribution function of the diamond, checking the life cycle of nuclear fuel like plutonium, finding rare materials with high electrical conductivity and low thermal conductivity to create thermoelectric devices and studying the ample spectrum of piezoelectric materials #cite(<Maynard_2024>).
+In this chapter, we will explore some essential concepts in the theory of elasticity in solids, which are necessary for understanding the forward problem, discussed in @chap:forward, and the inverse problem, outlined in @chap:transformations/* and chapter 5*/, of Resonant Ultrasound Spectroscopy.
+The theory of elasticity plays a crucial role in acoustic measurements which give very important information of the fundamental physics in a material #cite(<Maynard_2024>).
+As we will see in this chapter in @section:Constant_Restrictions, acoustic data determine derivatives of free energy with respect to atomic positions, and provide important information of the physics of the material, like piezoelectric and thermoelectric phenomena, etc #cite(<Maynard_2024>).
+Also the measurement of acoustic properties taken as function of temperature or pressure is related to other fundamental thermodynamic quantities like the state equation, specific heat, Debye temperature, and can be used to check theoretical models #cite(<Maynard_2024>).
+Some other applications of acoustic measurements of solids include determining the phonon distribution function of diamond, checking the life cycle of nuclear fuel like plutonium, finding rare materials with high electrical conductivity and low thermal conductivity to create thermoelectric devices and studying the ample spectrum of piezoelectric materials #cite(<Maynard_2024>).

 #v(1cm)

 == The displacement vector and the strain tensor

-Let's call the distance from a point inside an unstressed solid to some origin $arrow(r)$.
-Not let's apply a force to the body so it deforms and the point moves from $arrow(r)$ to $arrow(r) + arrow(u)(arrow(r))$.
-Here $arrow(u)$ is the displacement of such point from it's equilibrium position to another position.
+Let's call the position vector from a point inside an unstressed solid to some origin $arrow(r)$.
+Now let's apply a force to the body so it deforms and the point moves from $arrow(r)$ to $arrow(r) + arrow(u)(arrow(r))$.
+Here $arrow(u)$ is the displacement of such point from equilibrium position to another position.
 We call it the displacement vector.
-If $arrow(u)$ was constant along the space, so the displacements of all points in the solid are the same, which means $(partial arrow(u))/(partial x) = (partial arrow(u))/(partial y) = (partial arrow(u))/(partial z) = 0$, the body would simply be translated and will not have any deformation.
+If $arrow(u)$ was constant throughout space, so the displacements of all points in the solid are the same and there is no change of displacement respect to any coordinate $x$, $y$ or $z$, which means $(partial arrow(u))/(partial x) = (partial arrow(u))/(partial y) = (partial arrow(u))/(partial z) = 0$, the body would simply be translated and will not have any deformation.
 To have a deformation any of the previous derivatives must be non-zero.
-In fact, all the information on the deformations and rotations of the solid is inside those derivatives.
+In fact, all the information on the deformations and rotations of the solid is contained in those derivatives.
 The most simple, coordinate independent way to express the values of those derivatives is by the gradient of $arrow(u)$.
 This gradient is a second-rank tensor denoted by $arrow.l.r(W)$ #cite(<Thorne>):

 $ arrow.l.r(W) = arrow(nabla) arrow(u). $<eq:u_gradient>

-In Cartesian coordinates one can express the gradient of a vectorial function as a matrix, where each row is the gradient of the individual components of the function.
+In Cartesian coordinates one can express the gradient of a vector function as a matrix, where each row is the gradient of the individual components of the function.
 This yields to a well known matrix with a special name: the Jacobian, which is the following:

 $ arrow(nabla) arrow(u) = mat((partial arrow(u))/(partial x),  (partial arrow(u))/(partial y), (partial arrow(u))/(partial z)) =
   mat(arrow(nabla)^T u_x; arrow(nabla)^T u_y; arrow(nabla)^T u_z) =
   mat((partial u_x)/(partial x),(partial u_x)/(partial y), (partial u_x)/(partial z);
       (partial u_y)/(partial x),(partial u_y)/(partial y), (partial u_y)/(partial z);
-      (partial u_z)/(partial x),(partial u_z)/(partial y), (partial u_z)/(partial z)) $<eq:MrJacobian>
+      (partial u_z)/(partial x),(partial u_z)/(partial y), (partial u_z)/(partial z)). $<eq:MrJacobian>

-In summary, in a Cartesian coordinate system the components of $arrow.l.r(W)$ are:
+In other words, in a Cartesian coordinate system the components of $arrow.l.r(W)$ are:

 $ W_(i j) = (partial u_i) / (partial r_j), $<eq:strain_components>

 where $r_1 = x, r_2 = y$ and $r_3 = z$.
-This tensor can be expressed as the sum of it's symmetric part and it's antisymmetric part, as shown below:
+This tensor can be expressed as the sum of the symmetric part and the antisymmetric part, as shown below:

 $ arrow.l.r(W) = arrow.l.r(W)^("sym") + arrow.l.r(W)^("anti")= 1/2 (arrow.l.r(W) + arrow.l.r(W)^T) + 1/2 (arrow.l.r(W) - arrow.l.r(W)^T). $<eq:strain_descomposition>